New York – Shanghai

 Installation was included in the group show “A Window at A Space” in A Space Gallery

-They Might Be Giants BOOKBook and editorial design for They Might Be Giants' new album BOOK special packaging version, created with IBM Selectric III and 10 typeballs.
-Worked with Woojoo Lim under art direction from Paul Sahre during the time at the Office of Paul Sahre.
+Book and editorial design for They Might Be Giants' new album BOOK special packaging version, created with IBM Selectric III and 10 typeballs.

 Project featured on PRINT Magazine